dspetrich/corridor/README.md

 ## Documentation

-You can find more documentation in the documentation and in doxygen comments within the code.
-Here is an overview on the most important topics:
+You can find more documentation in doc folder and in doxygen comments within the code.
+In this [document](doc/corridor_documentation.pdf) you'll find the technical details about the algorithms used in the documentation.

-- [Here](doc/cubic_spline.md) you'll find more information about the cubic spline creation, the underlying math and the coordinate transformation with error propagation.

 ## Installation